 The event is less of a speed race and more of a rally.
 Pilots navigate between remote points, testing accuracy, timing, and teamwork.
-While both are ex-Air Force pilots, Chris will act as the lead pilot for the rally, while Tracey is the load master and provides moral support.
+While both were engineers in the RAAF, Chris will act as the lead pilot for the rally, while Tracey is the load master and provides moral support.

 “The race is really all about raising money for the Royal Flying Doctor Service,” Chris explained.
 “They do a lot of good work around the country, and we’ve been beneficiaries of that on occasion as well.
 So, it’s really about giving back while also getting to see Australia from a unique perspective.”